megasnort/bookmarklets/README.md

 ###dev/prod
 Switch the current page from the .dev version to the .be version et vice versa.
 An exception is added for my personal home page [www.megasnort.com](http://www.megasnort.com) because it's a .com.

+###google
+Execute a Google Query of the selected text.
+If no text is selected, you get a prompt.

+###maps
+Execute a Google Maps query of the selected text.
+If no text is selected, you get a prompt.